gat786/devops-stuff/static/blogs/gcloud/cloudstorage/gcp-cloud-storage-api-findings-full.md

 title: Gcloud Cloud Storage Apis are not we thought they were
 created_on: 2024-10-05
 description: In this blog I go over the recent findings I have had related to Gcloud Storage APIs
-tags: ["blog", "GCP", "Cloud Storage", "RestAPIs", "Confusing"]
+tags: ["blog", "GCP", "Cloud Storage", "RestAPIs", "Confusing", "Claude-Helped-me-Edit-It"]
 posterImage: /images/gcp/cloustorage/buckets-buckets-buckets.webp
 authors: ['ganesht049@gmail.com']
 ---

 ![Confusing Bucket Story](/images/gcp/cloustorage/buckets-buckets-buckets.webp)

 ### GCP Cloud Storage APIs are a bit confusing